skyrimunificationproject/skyrimunificationproject.github.io/final.markdown

 Check 'CBBE Bodies' and select Ok

-Under 'Outfit/Body,” select “CBBE Body Special”
+Under 'Outfit/Body' select "CBBE Body Special", or "CBBE NeverNude Physics".

-Under “Preset,” select the preset you have chosen (if your preset has a nude and outfit specific presets, then select the nude or non-outfit one)
+Under "Preset" select the preset you have chosen (if your preset has a nude and outfit specific presets, then select the nude or non-outfit one)

 In the bottom left corner check 'Build Morphs' and then Control+Click 'Batch Build...'

-Check only 'CBBE Body Special', 'CBBE Feet', 'CBBE Hands' and 'CBBE Hands Beast'
+Check only 'CBBE Body Special' (or 'CBBE NeverNude Physics'), 'CBBE Feet', 'CBBE Hands' and 'CBBE Hands Beast'

 Select Build and choose the destination, either as its own mod or in MO2’s Overwrite folder.